microsoft/mona-saas/docs/event-models/README.md

 # Event models

-By default, Mona publishes all subscription-related events to a custom Event Grid topic as highilghted in the diagram below.
+By default, Mona publishes all subscription-related events to a custom Event Grid topic as highlighted in the diagram below.

 ![Mona events](../images/mona_arch_overview_events.png)